 There is no single metric for defining success as a freelance writer.
 When measuring your success, there are many ways to go about it.

 Keep in mind that success is subjective.
 Some of the most accomplished writers did things in a way completely different from what you would do.
-Once you’ve got a handle on what your goals are and how to achieve them, you can start working towards those goals.
+Once you’ve got a handle on your goals and how to achieve them, you can start working toward them.
 Track your progress and make adjustments accordingly.